singhkpratham/geocompr/04-spatial-operations.md

 The **spData** package contains a dataset named `incongruent` (colored polygons with black borders in the right panel of Figure \@ref(fig:areal-example)) and a dataset named `aggregating_zones` (the two polygons with the translucent blue border in the right panel of Figure \@ref(fig:areal-example)).
 Let us assume that the `value` column of `incongruent` refers to the total regional income in million Euros.
 How can we transfer the values of the underlying nine spatial polygons into the two polygons of `aggregating_zones`?

 The simplest useful method for this is *area weighted* spatial interpolation.
-In this case values from the `incongruent` object are allocated to the `aggregating_zones` in proportion to the area, i.e. the larger the spatial intersection  between input and output features, the larger the corresponding value.
+In this case values from the `incongruent` object are allocated to the `aggregating_zones` in proportion to area; the larger the spatial intersection  between input and output features, the larger the corresponding value.
 For instance, if one intersection of `incongruent` and `aggregating_zones` is 1.5 km^2^ but the whole incongruent polygon in question has 2 km^2^ and a total income of 4 million Euros, then the target aggregating zone will obtain three quarters of the income, in this case 3 million Euros.
 This is implemented in `st_interpolate_aw()`, as demonstrated in the code chunk below.